 This section of the report contains box plots of ambient monitoring parameters.
 These plots show the range of variability and central tendency for the standard parameters of water temperature, electrical conductivity, dissolved oxygen concentration, and pH.
-Average value is indicated by the "X" symbol.
+Average value is indicated by the "X" symbol and the median is indicated by a diamond.
 The graphed points correspond to (from highest to lowest) maximum observed value, 3rd quartile value, mean (X), median, 1st quartile value, and minimum observed value.